Our school is proud to bring Aquafitness skills into the repertoire of skills of fitness professionals!

 5. The joints which are to be involved in the exercise session should be moved gently at first.
 Extend intensity and range of movement gradually.

-So ...
-Why should I study this course?
+So ... why should you study this course?

-- Learn leadership concepts and how to apply these to an aquafitness programme.
+Apply concepts of leadership and how to apply these

 CLICK TO CONTACT US